tinmanjs/PersonalDiary/README.md

 Inside the form, create a textarea with class of "entry-textbox"

 ### Challenge 2
-Add a button - and make the button render underneath the textarea.
+Add a button - and make the button render underneath the textarea

 ### Challenge 3
   - Go over to the index.html file and give the button a class of "button"